lsammons/301n2-portfolio_v2/README.md

   13. Projects display one per row on mobile, viewer can see details easily.
   14. Use a template to easily create multiple portfolio projects programmatically.
   15. Use AJAX calls and JSON to hold project information.
+  16. Apply functional programming principles to the javascript to improve performance and integrity.